 Travel and Hospitality Management Associate Degree

 A travel and hospitality management associate's degree program gives you the knowledge you need to start your career in the tourism and hospitality industry.
-Read more to learn about these associate's degree programs, including what you'll study, internship requirements and online course delivery methods if you're interested in distance learning.
+Read more to learn about these associate's degree programs, including what you'll study, internship requirements, and how online programs work.
 Schools offering Travel & Tourism degrees can also be found in these popular choices.

 What Travel and Hospitality Management Associate's Degree Programs Are There?

 Many community colleges and technical schools offer travel and hospitality management associate's degree programs.
 Some schools refer to their programs differently; you can find hospitality and tourism management, hospitality management, hotel hospitality management and similarly named programs that all prepare you for work in the travel industry.
 These programs typically award an Associate of Applied Science or Associate of Applied Business.